ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 ## What if I cannot connect to the SSL or IPSEC VPN endpoint of my choice?

 Geographic redundancy exists to allow access into your private network from anywhere in the world you choose to connect from.
-If one location does not connect, try using a different dataceneter.
+If one location does not connect you can open a support ticket for more information or you can use a different dataceneter during the interruption.

 ## Does the SSL VPN also perform PPTP, IPSEC or other VPN protocols?